Meadow Orchard Project

 - A safe environment to carry out activities.

-Meadow Orchard Project holds public liability insurance that covers any authorized activity that volunteers take part in.
+Meadow Orchard Project holds public liability insurance that covers any permitted activity that volunteers take part in.
 Personal property is not covered by this policy.
-Making large bonfires is not covered by this policy so site users do so at their own risk.
-However, small fires to burn surplus materials is permitted.
-Use of machinery, including chain-saws, is not covered under the insurance policy.
+Making large bonfires for public events is not covered by this policy, however, small fires to burn surplus materials is permitted.
+Use of machinery is not covered under the insurance policy or working at height above 3m.

 Meadow Orchard Project strives to respect equality and diversity.
 We are committed to working towards a policy where volunteers are free from discrimination on the grounds of race, ethnicity, religion, political beliefs, nationality, disability, gender, sexual orientation, gender reassignment or age.